DarrenKZX0036/www.Server.CBAID.net/README.md

 # www.Server.CBAID.net
-Sor Server.exe Powered by DarrenSVR.net and TEXT.exe!
+For Server.exe Powered by DarrenSVR.net and TEXT.exe!